 Appeals Process for Real Property Assessments

 Section 172 of the Constitution of Kentucky requires that all property be assessed for taxation at its fair cash value.
 The assessment date is January 1 of each year.
-Fair cash value is defined as the price a piece of property would bring with a voluntary sale and a willing buyer and seller.
+Fair cash value is defined as the price a property would bring with a voluntary sale and a willing buyer and seller.

 A property owner must schedule a conference prior to the end of the tax roll inspection period.
 This affords the property owners the opportunity to review all assessments for the current year.
 The tax roll inspection period is normally scheduled to begin the first Monday in May and continue for 6 days per week for the next two weeks and ends the third Monday in May.
 Sometimes this schedule may be adjusted if reassessment work in a particular county requires extra time.
 The inspection period in McCracken County is published in the Paducah Sun.

-he reassessment notices are mailed out prior to the beginning of the inspection period, annually.
+The reassessment notices are mailed out prior to the beginning of the inspection period, annually.
 If the property owner wishes to discuss the assessment they can schedule a conference as soon as possible after the notice is received.

 • Sales or assessment date from comparable properties.

 • Income and expense statements for the past three years.